Zenoleader/MGS-Bot/README.md

 client.login("TOKEN");
 ```

 * Note: We think the reason for this is for your bots safety.
-Visual studio is a one person platform, so your token can't rally be seen by anyone else unless you show them.
+Visual studio is a one person platform, so your token can't really be seen by anyone else unless you show them.
 Replit projects are all public, so anyone can see it (unless you pay to get it private).
 That's why replit created the [secret](https://docs.replit.com/programming-ide/workspace-features/storing-sensitive-information-environment-variables) tool so all your tokens or private things stay private.

-**⚠️[MOUNTAIN GAMING STUDIOS](https://mountaingamingstudio.wixsite.com/mountaingaming) IS NOT RESPONSIBLE FOR ANY DATA LOSS OR BOT FRAUD.
+**⚠️[MOUNTAIN GAMING STUDIOS](https://mgsbot.vercel.app) IS NOT RESPONSIBLE FOR ANY DATA LOSS OR BOT FRAUD.
 IF YOU COMMIT FRAUD, BREAK DISCORD TOS, OR FIND ANY WAY TO GET YOUR BOT BANNED OR ACCOUNT BANNED, WE ARE NOT RESPONSIBLE.
 TO SUM IT UP: WE ARE NOT RESPONSIBLE FOR ANYTHING YOU DO.⚠️**

 [Main Page](#MGS-Discord-Bot)

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **INFO:**

-Made with [node.js](https://nodejs.org/en/), programmed by [Mountain Gaming Studios](https://mountaingamingstudio.wixsite.com/mountaingaming), 100% safe, interaction bot.
+Made with [node.js](https://nodejs.org/en/), programmed by [Mountain Gaming Studios](https://mgsbot.vercel.app/), 100% safe, interaction bot.
 Please don't edit the code for the wrong reasons.
 Use this nicely.
 All file names are what you need to name them when creating your file.
 For example, if you're trying to do the [index.js](https://github.com/Zenoleader/MGS-Bot/blob/main/Main-files/index.js), you need to go to where ever you are programming and make a file called [index.js](https://github.com/Zenoleader/MGS-Bot/blob/main/Main-files/index.js).
 Same for everything else.
 You will need to download **[discord.js v13](https://v13.discordjs.guide/)**.
 No other version will work with the code provided.
 The MGS bot team uses [replit](https://replit.com) to program our bot (We recommend this if you are working with a team)!
 (Codes are all modified so they don't look exactly like the actual MGS commands.
 This is due to copying and people being lazy)

 **YOU ADD ALL THE COMMANDS IN THE INDEX.JS FILE INSIDE THE SAME CLIENT:**